shawnkhattak/TOL-Classifer/README.md

-# Enemy detector for Tales of Landor - WIP
+# Enemy detector for Tales of Landor

 An Image detection model trained using YOLOv8, made to find different enemies in the game Tales of Landor.